bpicolo/radiant/README.md

         LinesBySpeaker.yaml
 ```

-With this defined, you can start Radiant and use your defined query:
+With this defined, you can start Radiant and use your defined query.
+Radiant does not attempt to change
+the query to match the target ES host's query DSL - your query source must use the DSL supported by the
+ES backend's version.

 ```bash
 radiant serve radiant.yaml